platdesign/uberdeploy/README.md

 **That's it! =)**

+For a detailed example have a look at [uberdeploy-nodejs-sampleapp](https://github.com/platdesign/uberdeploy-nodejs-sampleapp).

 ##Commands
-- **init**

-	*Example:* `uberdeploy init` or `uberdeploy init myApp`

-	Creates a new repository and adds a `.uberdeploy`-config file.

 - **create**

 	*Example:* `uberdeploy create` or `uberdeploy create myApp`

-	After initializing a new repository with `init` a remote (bare) repository will be created with your given `SSH-Authority`.
+	Guides you through the process of creating a new project folder.

 - **deploy**

 	*Example:* `uberdeploy deploy`

-	Adds all files to the stage with `git add --all`, commits the stage and pushes the repository to remote `uberspace`.
-After push the workingtree will be checked out on the remote server.
+	Deployes your project to given remote server by commiting changes, pushing the repository, checking out the worktree and calling `deploy/post-receive` from your project files. `deploy/post-receive` gives you the opportunity to customize your deployment-process.

 - **destroy**

 	*Example:* `uberdeploy destroy`

-	Destroyes the current project.
+	Destroyes a project guided.

+- **init**

+	*Example:* `uberdeploy init` or `uberdeploy init myApp`

+	Creates a new project folder without remote-connection.

 - **update**

 	*Example:* `uberdeploy update`

-	Checks for new version of uberdeploy and updates your local machine to the latest one.
+	Checks for a new release of uberdeploy and updates your local version.

-- **join**
+- **log**

-	*Example:* `uberdeploy join`
+	*Example:* `uberdeploy log`

-	Asks for projectname and SSH-Authority.
-Clones the remote repository to your local machine and adds remote `uberspace`.
+	Displayes projects log file from remote.

 ##Options